Learn more about the history of nursing in Granville County

 - Photograph of nurse Kate Webb Williamson of Granville County.

-- Frances Hayes Scrapbook of nurses, otors and hospitals in Granville County
+- Frances Hayes Scrapbook of nurses, doctors and hospitals in Granville County also found in the public library in Oxford

 - Photographs of the first Nursing Class at Brantwood Hospital in Oxford, NC (c.1924), and student Hallie Daniel Dean's NCSNA membership card below: